In the guide

 Fitness of animals for transport

 Animals must be fit for the intended journey before the journey starts and must remain sufficiently fit throughout the journey.
-If any animals do fall ill, they must be separated, given appropriate veterinary treatment and if necessary undergo emergency slaughter or killing in a way that does not cause them undue suffering.

 Animals that are injured, weak or diseased must not be considered fit for transport, particularly if they: